 In 1903, James L. Kraft started selling cheese door to door from the back of a horsedrawn wagon.
 Although not immediately successful, he continued operations and was eventually joined by four of his brothers in 1909.
 By 1914, Kraft & Bros.
-Company (later Kraft Foods Inc.) had opened its first cheese manufacturing plant and, in 1916, patented a new process for pasteurizing cheese, making the cheese resistant to spoilage and allowing it to be transported over long distances.
-In 1937, Kraft launched its well-known macaroni and cheese dinners.
+Company (later Kraft Foods Inc.) had opened its first cheese manufacturing plant and in 1916 patented a new process for pasteurizing cheese, making the cheese resistant to spoilage and allowing it to be transported over long distances.